If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Hermione’s bushy hair, worried lip, and disproportionate teeth made a beeline for Harry at remarkable speed.

-Dudley would be baffled, by his logic, she ought to have become a beautiful buttefly by now.
+She looks just the same.
+He recalled his piggish cousin explaining to his lackey, Piers Polkiss, that girls suddenly turned into beautiful women in their teens and his smile stretched a little further.
+It had sounded rather like Dudley expected it to happen overnight like some odd, human caterpillar.
+No doubt his understanding was based off an extremely limited experience of girls and one too many adult magazines.
+Dudley would be baffled, by his logic, she ought to have become a beautiful butterfly by now.
 Harry pictured his cousin’s gaping mouth, piggy eyes, and extra chins with a chuckle.
 She wouldn’t be Hermione without those little things, just like Ron wouldn’t be himself without his freckles, and Harry wouldn’t be Harry without his glasses.

+Hermione’s hand floated back and forth in front of his face.
 ‘How has your summer been?
 Have you started studying?
 What are your classes?
 Have you dropped divination yet?’
-Hermione’s questions rushed at him at Firebolt speed.
+Her questions rushed at him at Firebolt speed, devolving into a swift, swirling slur.

 Harry blinked.
 ‘It was okay, actually.’
 He struggled to remember the other questions, but couldn’t recall picking them out of the sudden barrage of words.

-Perhaps I’ve spent a little too long in my own company, this summer.
-Still, it was better than being Aunt Petunia’s garden-slave.
+Perhaps I’ve spent a little too long by myself this summer.
+Still, better than being Aunt Petunia’s garden-slave.

 ‘Trelawny was starting to run out of original predictions for my death.’

-Best to keep my summer of study to myself.
-I’m not mentally prepared for a Hermione tirade right now.
+Best to keep my summer studying to myself.
+I’m not prepared for a Hermione tirade right now.

 ‘Harry!
 Don’t you know you can’t take fourth year runes or arithmancy without knowing the third year course?’
 Hermione shook her head and gnawed her lip.
-‘You really should have checked, now you’ll have to study to catch up or join the third years.
-You should have studied in the summer.’
+‘You really should’ve checked, now you’ll have to study to catch up or join the third years.
+You should’ve studied in the summer.’

 Focus and intent.
 That’s the way.
 He smiled.
-It’s a miracle I managed much magic before this summer.
+It’s a miracle I managed any magic before.
 I barely had any idea what I was doing.

 Hermione gnawed at her lip.
 ‘Well, I can help you a bit.
 I know all the stuff you’ll need to know and I’m comfortably far enough ahead to spare some time.’
 She glanced around.
 ‘Where are the Weasleys?’